RustyRoboticsBV/TilesetBuilder/README.md

 - Generate tileset resources with painted terrain and physics shapes.
   - Supports the [better terrain](https://github.com/Portponky/better-terrain) plugin.

-Each image in the ZIP corresponds to one tile.
+Each image in the ZIP corresponds to a tile.
 In order to be recognized, their filenames must conform to specific values (see the images below).
-Each tile can be provided as either a fully-finished image, or as a part + mask image pair that will be used to build the tile at import time.
+Each tile can be provided as either a single image, or as a tile + mask image pair that will be used to build the tile at import time.

 ## Install Guide
 1. Download the latest release from the 'Releases' page.